ryandens/auto-delegate/README.md

 While this is not as concise as the Kotlin implementation, it generates a class called `AutoDelegate_InstrumentedSet` in the same package as the declaring class.
 The declared class can then extend the generated class and call `super` APIs where appropriate, only overriding methods that are relevant to the implementation

+## Internals

+### 🚀 Releasing

+1. Make sure the `sonatypeUsername` and `sonatypePassword` properties are set.
+1. `./gradlew build publishNebulaPublicationToSonatypeRepository closeAndReleaseStagingRepository`

+Note, the `stagingProfileId` set in the root `build.gradle.kts` was retrieved using the `getStagingProfile` diagnostic task with the `gradle-nexus-staging-plugin` - it's unclear how to get it with the new plugin.